royabradley/royabradley.github.io/_posts/2026-02-05-crazy-child.md

 Some of you may be anxious and unsettled today because you do not know the grace of Jesus Christ in your life, or haven’t submitted fully to his Lordship.
 If that’s you, I pray that this would lead to a deep desire to know Him and the peace and purpose that he brings because of his love for sinners like us.
 Let’s pray.

+## Prayer
-<u>Prayer</u>: Heavenly Father, help us all to see afresh that the life we have right before us in the now is a gift from you to be enjoyed, to be fully present in, as we seek to honor you by following the way of Your Son, Our Lord, Jesus Christ.
+Heavenly Father, help us all to see afresh that the life we have right before us in the now is a gift from you to be enjoyed, to be fully present in, as we seek to honor you by following the way of Your Son, Our Lord, Jesus Christ.
 He is the full embodiment of life at its best, and we ask that by your Spirit’s work, that we may “attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ,” who is our all in all, and who reigns with you and the Holy Spirit, one God, forever and ever.
 Amen.